niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 Go to Netcool WebGUI
 Administration-->Topology Template

-Create a template for Bookinfo and Sockshop:
+Create a template for Bookinfo and RobotShop:

 Bookinfo:
 * Search for productpage-v1 (deployment)